What are the different types of courses in USPSA competition?

 • Maximum number of shooting locations: up to three.

-• The number of rounds needed to complete the course of fire: thirteen to twenty.
+• The number of rounds needed to complete the course of fire: 13 to 20.

 • Maximum points: 20 hits x 5 points = 100.